 Ultimately, both builders feature reliable customer service.
 However, the 24-hour support of Shopify, combined with its dense library of tutorial materials, do give it an advantage over Wix.

 Like most website builders, Shopify and Wix both feature a massive library of applications you can use to enhance and customize your website.
-Both application stores feature thousands of different resources, making it very hard to declare either option better than the other.
+Both application stores feature thousands of different resources, making it very hard to declare either to compare Shopify vs Wix in terms of that.

 The big difference is that, true to Shopify’s nature, all of its plugins are specific to the needs of an eCommerce shop.
 To that end, it may be a little bit more useful.
 However, either option will connect you with handy resources.

 Both Wix and Shopify manage to offer a variety of business-related features, however, if you're thinking of selling online - then Shopify wins here.
 Comparing Shopify vs Wix, the former's customer support, eCommerce-oriented app store, and a variety of payment gateways make it a better choice than Wix.
 Especially for online store building.

 To test the performance I ran test sites from Wix and Shopify through GTMetrix and LoadImpact.
 Both software test the stability and responsiveness of the mentioned websites.
 The results will give you an idea of how your websites would function – were you to pick one of the two builders.